Brian Kernighan: Career and research

-Kernighan has held a professorship in the Department of Computer Science at Princeton since 2000.
+Kernighan has held a professorship in the department of computer science at Princeton since 2000.
 Each fall he teaches a course called "Computers in Our World", which introduces the fundamentals of computing to non-majors.

 Kernighan was the software editor for Prentice Hall International.
 His "Software Tools" series spread the essence of "C/Unix thinking" with makeovers for BASIC, FORTRAN, and Pascal, and most notably his "Ratfor" (rational FORTRAN) was put in the public domain.

 He has said that if stranded on an island with only one programming language it would have to be C.

 Kernighan coined the term "Unix" and helped popularize Thompson's Unix philosophy.
-Kernighan is also known as a coiner of the expression "What You See Is All You Get" (WYSIAYG), which is a sarcastic variant of the original "What You See Is What You Get" (WYSIWYG).
+Kernighan is also known for coining the expression "What You See Is All You Get" (WYSIAYG), which is a sarcastic variant of the original "What You See Is What You Get" (WYSIWYG).
 Kernighan's term is used to indicate that WYSIWYG systems might throw away information in a document that could be useful in other contexts.